OscarSavolainenDR/Quantization-Tutorials/Resnet-Eager-Mode-Dynamic-Quant/README.md

 I created this code with PyTorch Version: 2.1.1.
 In case you have any versioning issues, you can revert to that version.

 ### Running this code:
 Once you have PyTorch installed, first navigate to a directory you will be working from.
-As you follow the next steps, your final file structure will look like this: `your-directory/Resnet`.
+As you follow the next steps, your future file structure will look like this: `your-directory/Resnet-Eager-Mode-Dynamic-Quant`.

 Next, from `your-directory`, clone the `Quantization-Tutorials` repo.
 This repo contains different tutorials, but they are all interlinked.
 Feel no need to do any of the others!
 I just structured it this way because the tutorials share a lot of code and it might help people to see different parts in one place.